vuejs/vuefire/docs/nuxt/deployment.md

 NITRO_PRESET=firebase nuxt build
 ```

-alternatively, you can use the `nitro.preset` option in your `nuxt.config.ts`, which will only be applied during builds.
+Alternatively, you can use the `nitro.preset` option in your `nuxt.config.ts`, which will only be applied during builds.

 ```ts{3}
 export default defineNuxtConfig({